bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 40°
-- clear sky
+- overcast clouds
 - 82% humidity
-- 8 mph wind
+- 1 mph wind

 No precipitation in the past 24 hours